 A variation on car rental is a driveaway, where you deliver a car from one place to another on behalf of the owner.
 The same rules apply as for renting – but look the car over beforehand as you’ll be lumbered with any repair costs and a large fuel bill if it’s a gas guzzler.
 Most driveaway companies (such as w canadadriveaway.com) will want a Canadian, US or international driving licence and personal reference as well as a deposit of up to $500.
 The most common routes are Toronto or Montréal to Vancouver, or to Florida and Arizona/New Mexico in the autumn and winter.
 Not a lot of leeway is given – around eight days is the time allowed for driving from Toronto to Vancouver.

 There’s always a choice of ticket on these flagship routes.
 The most basic entitles passengers to a reclining seat and access to a public lounge and dome car, but not much else.
 Top-of-the-range tickets include meals in the restaurant car, access to comfortable lounges, hot showers and accommodation in either a bunk-bedded sleeper, a “roomette” for one, or a bedroom for two.
 For more information, check with VIA or consult w seat61.com.
-To give an idea of peak-season fares, Toronto-to-Vancouver tickets cost anywhere between $445 (supersaver economy), $1541 (upper berth) and $2324 for a single cabin; expect to pay about 25 percent less for off-peak travel.
+To give an idea of peak-season fares, Toronto-to-Vancouver tickets cost anywhere between $475 (economy), $1750 (upper berth) and $2640 for a single cabin; expect to pay about 25 percent less for off-peak travel.

 VIA sells a number of rail passes, which can reduce costs considerably.
-Perhaps the most tempting is the Canrailpass (June to mid-Oct $1008; rest of year $630), which allows seven one-way trips anywhere in Canada during a 21-day period at the economy class.
+Perhaps the most tempting is the Canrailpass, which allows seven (from $699), ten (from $899) or unlimited (from $1299) one-way trips between Québec and Ontario for 21 consecutive days or across Canada for sixty consecutive days.

 City cyclists are reasonably well catered for in Canada: most cities have cycling lanes and produce special maps, and long-distance buses, ferries and trains will allow you to transport your bike either free or at a minimal charge.
-An interesting on-going project is the development of a coast-to-coast recreational path, the 21,500km Trans Canada Trail (w tctrail.ca), sections of which are already open to cyclists.
-The Canadian Cycling Association (CCA; t 613 248 1353, w canadian-cycling.com) has information on cycling and publishes several books, including the Complete Guide to Cycling in Canada.
-Standard bike-rental costs start at around $15–20 per day, plus a sizeable cash sum or a credit card as deposit; outlets are listed throughout the Guide.
+An interesting ongoing project is the development of a coast-to-coast recreational path, the 23,000km Trans Canada Trail (w tctrail.ca), sections of which are already open to cyclists.
+Cycling Canada (t 613 248 1353, w cyclingcanada.ca) has lots of information on cycling.
+Standard bike-rental costs start at around $15–25 per day, plus a sizeable cash sum or a credit card as deposit; outlets are listed throughout the Guide.